 I just saw this picture on a dedicated MS Facebook page.
 It says “YOU WILL NEVER KNOW WHAT PAIN IS UNLESS YOU HAVE MS!!”

-“Reality check here so: this picture is a desperate statement, almost wallowing in pain when we all need our energy to be positive instead of negative and try to live normal lives… Statements like this only make non-MSers believe that we indeed are wallowing in our pain.”
+Reality check so: we energy to be positive instead of negative and try to live normal lives.
+Statements like the above make people without MS believe that we are wallowing in our pain.

-Suffering as a word is so negative and I don’t use negative words or connotations in my language that would suggest I am in hell and I that can’t get out.
-My nerve pains can be really painful sometimes but I’m good in hiding it.
-People who know me, know that I never use the word “suffer”.
-Positivity is quite important because it’s helping me through the day with a giggle.“
+Suffering as a word is so negative and for the time being, I try hard not to use negative words or connotations that would suggest I am in hell and I that can’t get out.
+My nerve pain can be maddening but I’m good at hiding it.
+Positivity is quite important because it’s helping me through the day with a giggle.

-We want awareness, not pity.
-Not sorrow, but understanding.
-And not negativity, but a bright outlook on life, no matter how painful our days are.
+Not negativity, but a bright outlook on life, no matter how painful our days are, or might become.

 © Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2012.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.